-- Q. What are the parts of a computer? - Q. What are input / output / storage devices? - Q. Give two examples of input / output / storage devices. - Q. What is a USB port used for?

-- Q. Which has more storage capacity: CD or DVD? - Q. Arrange in increasing order of storage capacity:

-CD DVD Pen Drive Hard Disk
+- Q. What are the parts of a computer? - Q. What are input / output / storage devices? - Q. Give two examples of input / output / storage devices. - Q. What is a USB port used for? - Q. What is the name given to the combination of microphone and headphones? - Q. Expand CD / DVD. - Q. Which has more storage capacity: CD or DVD? - Q. Arrange in increasing order of storage capacity: - CD DVD Pen Drive Hard Disk

 After explaining the chapter, let the students do the exercises given on pages 33 and 34 in the main course book.
-Tell the students to try sections such as 'Scratch Your Brain', 'Go Online' and 'A Better Me' given on page 34 in the main course book.
+Tell the students to try sections such as Scratch Your Brain and A Better Me given on page 35 in the main course book.

-Take the students to the computer lab and let them practise the activity given in the DIY In The Lab section on page 34 in the main course book.
-This will enhance the ability of the students and serve as communication and technology literacy activity.
+Take the students to the computer lab and let them practise the activity given in the Explore in the Lab section on page 35 in the main course book.
+This will enhance the ability of the students and foster Communication and Technology Literacy skills.

-Ask the students to complete the elements like 'Interdisciplinary Learning' given on page 31 at home and show it to him/her the next day.
+Ask the students to complete the elements like Interdisciplinary Learning given on page 32 at home and show it to him/her the next day.

-Ask the students to collect information about a modern storage device - Blue Ray Disc which looks like a CD/DVD but has much more storage capacity than the two.
+Ask the students to collect information about a modern storage device - Blu-ray Disc which looks like a CD/DVD but has much more storage capacity than the two.